-CUTX-101 (Copper Histidinate) is in development to supplement copper levels in patients with Menkes disease and related disorders.
+CUTX-101 (Copper Histidinate) is in development to restore copper homeostasis and maintain copper levels in patients with Menkes disease and related disorders.
 CUTX-101 is a subcutaneous injectable formulation of Copper Histidinate manufactured under current Good Manufacturing Practice (cGMP) that is intended to improve tolerability due to its physiological pH, and to bypass the oral absorption of copper, which is impaired in patients with Menkes disease.
 In the Phase 1/2 clinical study conducted at NICHD, early treatment of Menkes patients with CUTX-101 led to an improvement in neurodevelopmental outcomes and survival.
-A Phase 3 study of CUTX-101 is ongoing at NICHD.

 In October 2021, Cyprium announced positive results from a safety and efficacy analysis of data integrated from two completed pivotal studies in patients with Menkes disease treated with CUTX-101.
 These data were presented as a virtual poster at the 2021 American Academy of Pediatrics National Conference & Exhibition.

 In December 2021, Cyprium initiated a rolling submission of a New Drug Application to the U.S. Food and Drug Administration (FDA) for CUTX-101 for the treatment of Menkes disease.